victorlima-legendary/TEMPO_DE_AVIVAMENTO_WEB_2/README.md

 ![Status](https://img.shields.io/badge/STATUS-FIRST%20VERSION%20RELEASED-RED?style=for-the-badge)
 </br>
-## FIRST VERSION HAS BEEN RELEASED, NEXT UPDATES WILL NOT BEEN POSTED HERE.
+## FIRST VERSION HAS BEEN RELEASED, NEXT UPDATES WILL NOT BEEN POSTED HERE (This site is now private, files is now unavailable).
 </br>
 <p>Why? from now on, next version of this website will be private. beacause of this, this repository will no longer be updated. this first version is here to help me with my portfolio.<p>
 </br>